bee344/asset-hub-examples/README.md

 Thanks to XCM and a growing number of parachains, asssets (and foreign assets) can exist across several blockchains, which means the providers need to monitor cross-chain transfers on top of local transfers and corresponding `foreignAssets.transfer_*` events.

-Currently, foreign assets can be sent and received in the Asset Hub either with a [Reserve Backed Transfer](https://wiki.polkadot.network/docs/learn-xcm-pallet#transfer-reserve-vs-teleport) from any other parachain.
+Currently, foreign assets can be sent and received in Asset Hub either with a [Reserve Backed Transfer or Teleporting](https://wiki.polkadot.network/docs/learn-xcm-pallet#transfer-reserve-vs-teleport) from other parachains.
 In both cases, the event emitted when processing the transfer is the `foreignAssets.issued` event.
 Hence, providers should listen to these events, pointing to an address in their system.
 For this, the service provider must query every new block created, loop through the events array, filter for any `foreignAssets.issued` event, and apply the appropriate business logic.

 ##### Tracking back XCM information

 What has been mentioned earlier should be sufficient to confirm that a foreign asset has arrived in a given account via XCM.
 However, in some cases, it may be interesting to identify the cross-chain message that emitted the relevant `foreignAssets.issued` event.
 This can be done as follows:

-1. Query the Relay Chain `at` the block the `foreignAssets.issued` event was emitted.
+1. Query Asset Hub `at` the block the `foreignAssets.issued` event was emitted.
-2. Filter for a `messageQueue(Processed)` event, also emitted during block initialization.
+2. Filter for a `messageQueue(Success)` event, also emitted during block initialization.
 This event has a parameter `Id`.
 The value of `Id` identifies the cross-chain message received in the Relay Chain.
 It can be used to track back the message in the origin parachain if needed.
-Note that a block may contain several `messageQueue(Processed)` events corresponding to several cross-chain messages processed for this block.
+Note that a block may contain several `messageQueue(Success)` events corresponding to several cross-chain messages processed for this block.

 ##### Additional Examples of Monitoring XCM Transfers

 The two previous sections outline the process of monitoring XCM deposits to specific account(s) and then tracing back the origin of these deposits.
 However, the process of tracking an XCM transfer (hence the events to look for) may vary based on the direction of the XCM message.
 Here are some examples to showcase the slight differences:

-1. For an XCM transfer from a System Parachain to a Parachain _([example](https://assethub-polkadot.subscan.io/xcm_message/polkadot-ac190c9170b17a9dacb421d3d86c14d67892abe2))_:
+1. For an XCM transfer from Asset Hub to a Parachain _([example](https://assethub-polkadot.subscan.io/xcm_message/polkadot-ac190c9170b17a9dacb421d3d86c14d67892abe2))_:

-   - The [event](https://assethub-polkadot.subscan.io/extrinsic/5768961-2?event=5768961-7) to look for in the System Parachain side is called `xcmpqueue(XcmpMessageSent)`, and again the `message_hash` is one of the parameters of the event.
+   - The [event](https://assethub-polkadot.subscan.io/extrinsic/5768961-2?event=5768961-7) to look for in Asset Hub side is called `xcmpqueue(XcmpMessageSent)`, and again the `message_hash` is one of the parameters of the event.
-   - The corresponding [event](https://hydradx.subscan.io/extrinsic/4586604-1?event=4586604-7) in the Parachain side is the `xcmpqueue(Success)` and the `message_hash` found in that event should have the same value as the one in the System parachain.
+   - The corresponding [event](https://hydradx.subscan.io/extrinsic/4586604-1?event=4586604-7) in the Parachain side is the `xcmpqueue(Success)` and the `message_hash` found in that event should have the same value as the one in Asset Hub.
-   - In the System Parachain we will also see the event `foreignAssets(Burned)` which indicates that the foreign assets transferred have been burnt on the System Chain.
+   - In Asset Hub we will also see the event `foreignAssets(Burned)` which indicates that the foreign assets transferred have been burnt on Asset Hub.

-2. For an XCM transfer from a Parachain to a System Parachain _([example](https://assethub-polkadot.subscan.io/xcm_message/polkadot-eb27d2225d2ccb3b979f8fb8a5241b7a9a8ee4d4))_:
+2. For an XCM transfer from a Parachain to Asset Hub _([example](https://assethub-polkadot.subscan.io/xcm_message/polkadot-eb27d2225d2ccb3b979f8fb8a5241b7a9a8ee4d4))_:

    - The [event](https://hydradx.subscan.io/extrinsic/4597864-2?event=4597864-8) to look for in the Parachain side is called `xcmpqueue(XcmpMessageSent)`, and again the `message_hash` is one of the parameters of the event.
-   - The corresponding [event](https://assethub-polkadot.subscan.io/extrinsic/5779603-0?event=5779603-4) in the System Parachain side is the `xcmpqueue(Success)` and the `message_hash` found in that event should have the same value as the one in the System parachain.
+   - The corresponding [event](https://assethub-polkadot.subscan.io/extrinsic/5779603-0?event=5779603-4) in Asset Hub side is the `xcmpqueue(Success)` and the `message_hash` found in that event should have the same value as the one in Asset Hub.
-   - In the System Parachain we will also see the event `foreignAssets(Issued)` which indicates that the foreign assets transferred have been minted on the System Chain.
+   - In Asset Hub we will also see the event `foreignAssets(Issued)` which indicates that the foreign assets transferred have been minted on Asset Hub.

 ##### Monitoring of Failed XCM Transfers

 In case that an XCM transfer fails to complete successfully, then we will notice some different parameters in the events emitted or different events.
 Below are some examples:

-1. From a Parachain to a System Parachain _([example](https://assethub-polkadot.subscan.io/xcm_message/polkadot-d5bb5c46fcb2f18718cf2775cf29b5ad12c2edae))_:
+1. From a Parachain to Asset Hub _([example](https://assethub-polkadot.subscan.io/xcm_message/polkadot-d5bb5c46fcb2f18718cf2775cf29b5ad12c2edae))_:

-   - We will see the [event](https://assethub-polkadot.subscan.io/extrinsic/5754141-0?event=5754141-4) **`xcmpqueue(Fail)`** in the System Parachain with the following parameters:
+   - We will see the [event](https://assethub-polkadot.subscan.io/extrinsic/5754141-0?event=5754141-4) **`xcmpqueue(Fail)`** in Asset Hub with the following parameters:
      - **`error`** which in this example is [NotHoldingFees](https://github.com/paritytech/polkadot-sdk/blob/cdc8d197e6d487ef54f7e16767b5c1ab041c8b10/polkadot/xcm/src/v3/traits.rs#L97).
      - **`message_hash`** which identifies the XCM Transfer.
    - **Note** : there might be another [event](https://assethub-polkadot.subscan.io/extrinsic/5754141-0?event=5754141-3) called **`polkadotxcm(AssetsTrapped)`** which indicates that some assets have been trapped (and hence can be claimed).